Delbert Hosemann: Elections

-Hosemann announced his candidacy for Lieutenant Governor in the 2019 Mississippi elections.
+Hosemann announced his candidacy for lieutenant governor in the 2019 election.
 During the campaign, he focused on increasing teacher pay, more infrastructure funding, expanding Medicaid, and fully funding pre-K education.
 He also proposed gas tax increases and increasing legislative transparency.
 In the Republican primary, he defeated Shane Quick and won the Republican nomination for lieutenant governor; he outraised Quick by several magnitude.
 In the general election, Hosemann defeated Democrat Mississippi House Representative Jay Hughes 60% to 40%.
 He was sworn in to the office on January 14, 2020.

 In the 2023 Mississippi elections, Hosemann ran for reelection.
 In his announcement, he emphasized the improved fiscal status of Mississippi.
 He faced a primary challenge from far-right firebrand state senator Chris McDaniel who lambasted Hosemann as being too liberal; McDaniel was considered a leader of the far-right wing of the Mississippi GOP.
 Hosemann's campaign focused on cutting taxes, improving government efficiency, adding more prosecutors to judicial districts, funding infrastructure projects, increasing education resources, and building regionalized healthcare networks; he also touted his "conservative values."
 Hosemann outraised McDaniel throughout the campaign despite McDaniel receiving over $1 million in dark money.
 While the race was considered contentious, Hosemann defeated McDaniel 52% to 43%.
 Hosemann faced Democratic opponent and political newcomer Ryan Grover in the general election and won 61% to 39%.
 He was sworn in on January 4, 2024.